Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

             pxor v1:, v1, v1;
         }
     } else {
+         print("AVX2 is not available on this processor, we have to run our fallback path...");
     // AVX2 is not available on this processor, we have to run our fallback path...
     }
 }